← back to cindnesskult.com

 Sensory Care

-Use tools like noise-canceling headphones or tinted glasses to prevent sensory overload.
+Use tools like noise-canceling headphones to prevent overload.